AaronRohrbacher/Planning/Capstone_Plan.md

 _A roster application for your school's lesson and class studios, or your own private lesson studio_

 ## M.V.P
-* SuperUsers (me) can create schools or studios via the command line
+* SuperUsers (me) can create schools via the command line
-* Teachers can list their current classes and/or students.
+* Teachers can list their current events and/or students.
-* Admins can add update and delete Users, classes, and students.
+* Admins can add update and delete Users, events, and students.
   * Users can be Admins, teachers, or students.
   * Users are linked to accounts, which are never destroyed, but rather marked as active or inactive (for future mailing lists, etc.)
 * Admins can initiate events